Music of Nevada: Nevada music venues

+Pioneer Center for the Performing Arts

+The Pioneer Center for the Performing Arts is one of Nevada’s most significant cultural venues, known for its distinctive gold-anodized geodesic dome designed by Buckminster Fuller’s collaborators.
+Since opening in 1967, it has hosted major performances and remains a landmark of Reno’s performing arts scene.
+It is the home of the Reno Philharmonic Orchestra.

 The Smith Center for the Performing Arts

 In 2012, Smith Center for the Performing Arts, a $470 million facility opened.
 The center is free of slots and gambling.
 Instead, it features fine arts productions including symphonies, Broadway performances, and international talents.
 It is also the home of the Las Vegas Philharmonic Orchestra and Nevada Ballet Theatre.